TheDomcio/WonderfulPolishLanguage/README.md

 ##### Linguistics and related (Lingwistyka i powiązane)

+- [The Polish Language by Langfocus](https://www.youtube.com/watch?v=hfJinyofQdk) - Great video showing Polish language from many different sides.
+Its history is shown, including of course the structure of the language structure and much more.

 - [Ecolinguist](https://www.youtube.com/Ecolinguist) -  "Connecting people through languages" - One of the best linguistic channels on the whole YouTube.
 The main content creator is Polish [Norbert Wierzbicki](http://ecolinguist.com/bio).
 There are often videos where there is a meeting through video conversation of people from different countries who try to understand each other using their native language with a similar origin - the same roots to the language used by other guests.
 Slavic language appears very often.
 [Here](https://www.youtube.com/watch?v=NztgXMLwv4A) for example, there is a very popular video in which a Pole, Bulgarian and Croatian try to understand the Interslavic language used by their friend ([Here an Norbert's interview with the main creator of the Interslavic language itself](https://www.youtube.com/watch?v=8BpixH088xg)).
 A very cool option if you want to learn between languages, your language will probably be on the channel.
 For those who like English, [here](https://www.youtube.com/watch?v=sEaRBAT0TLs) is a video in which an Englishman speaks Old English and a Pole - Norbert, Australian and American try to understand it.

 - [Course of Polish](https://www.youtube.com/user/Jareczny) - There are a lot of "words of the day" here, and then the speaker shows the sentences in which these words can be used - context.